 This course provides students with the principles of advanced medical assisting techniques and procedures in an ambulatory care facility.
 Students will learn the principles of assisting the physician in the appraisal of the health status of patients with prescribed medical office diagnostic tests and follow-up care.
 Course offering: Fall only.
-Prerequisites: MS120, MS121, MS125, SI130.
-Corequiste: MS221, MS225
+Prerequisites: MS120, MS121, MS125, and SI130A or SI130B.
+Co-requiste: MS221, MS225